-8 Pro Tips for Getting Your Grass Green After A Drought
+8 Pro Tips for Getting Your Grass Green After A Drought No doubt about it, summer droughts can be brutal.

 And in many parts of the country, droughts are an annual occurrence.

-But, what can you do to prepare your lawn for a drought?
+But what can you do to prepare your lawn for a drought?

-And, what can you do to revitalize your lawn after it suffers a drought?
+And what can you do to revitalize your lawn after it suffers a drought?

-Sound like a plan?
+Sounds like a plan?
 Then let's get started!

 Droughts are Spreading in the US